Nerwyn/android-tv-card/README.md

 Touchpads also support multi-touch mode, which fires alternate actions when more than one finger is used with it.
 This mode is disabled by default but can be enabled by setting a touchpad's multi-touch actions to something other than `Nothing`.
 Multi-touch mode supports center tap, double tap, and hold actions, and direction swipe and hold actions.

-Touchpads also support an alternate mouse mode.
-This action is called whenever movement is detected on the mousepad, and works best with mouse movement actions like Unified Remote's `Relmtech.Basic Input delta`.
-The mouse X and Y movement can be added to actions using templates using `deltaX` and `deltaY`.
+Touchpads also support an alternate drag mode.
+This action is called whenever movement is detected on the touchpad, and works best with mouse movement actions like Unified Remote's `Relmtech.Basic Input delta`.
+The touchpad X and Y movement can be added to actions using templates using `deltaX` and `deltaY`.
 Because this action fires every time movement is detected on the touchpad, you may find that it fires too often, or not often enough.
-You can either use math to modify the values of `deltaX` and `deltaY` within the action data templates, or introduce a delay in which movement will be ignored after a mouse action is fired using the configuration UI option `Sampling delay` to tweak the speed of your mouse movements and action fire rate.
-The mouse action can also be used in multi-touch mode.
+You can either use math to modify the values of `deltaX` and `deltaY` within the action data templates, or introduce a delay in which movement will be ignored after a drag action is fired using the configuration UI option `Sampling delay` to tweak the speed of your drag movements and action fire rate.
+The drag action can also be used in multi-touch mode.
 Enabling this action disables directional actions.

 ### Keyboard, Textbox, and Search